Targeted Sequential Pattern Mining with High Average Utility: Algorithm

 In the first part of the algorithm, the original quantitative sequential database \( \mathcal{D} \) is scanned, and a projection database, \textit{proDB}, is constructed based on the filtered database \( \mathcal{D_T} \).
 This step follows strategy \ref{str: STR_1} for filtering and serves as the foundation for the following procedures, where all the distinct items and their utility and \textit{ru} are stored in the \textit{proDB}, which is then used in the next stage, the \textit{PGrowth} procedure.
 The construction of the projection database involves organizing the sequence data into a more accessible form for efficient mining in the subsequent steps.

 The second procedure, \textit{PGrowth}, commences by constructing candidate extension item lists.
 To facilitate the process efficiently, the algorithm utilizes the \textit{LI}-Table data structure and Strategy \ref{str: STR_2} for filtering.
-Between Lines 6 and 19, it filters these lists by comparing item utilities against the value of \textit{TDAU} and applying pruning strategies to eliminate unpromising candidates.
+Between Lines 6 and 17, it filters these lists by comparing the minimum acceptable average utility against the value of \textit{TDAU} and applying pruning strategies to eliminate unpromising candidates.
 Next, the algorithm generates new candidate sequences via either \textit{I}-Extension or \textit{S}-Extension.
 For each candidate, the \textit{AUCalcu} procedure computes its actual average utility and the value of \textit{SRAU}, which are used to identify sequences likely to form high-utility patterns.

 As shown in the final procedure, \textit{AUCalcu}, operates by first creating a new projection database for the candidate sequence \( {S'} \).
 The average utility and \textit{SRAU} of \( {S'} \) are calculated, and these two evaluation parameters are respectively compared against a predefined utility threshold \( \xi \times u(\mathcal{D}_T) \).
 Once the actual average utility of \( {S'} \) meets or exceeds the prespecified threshold and the flag \textit{IIMatch} attains the value \( |T| \), the sequence qualifies as a TAUSP.
 Additionally, when the \textit{SRAU} of \( {S'} \) satisfies the predefined threshold \( \xi \times u(\mathcal{D}_T) \), the corresponding sequence will be identified as a potential prefix of a TAUSP.
 The algorithm continues to generate candidate sequences by extending the current prefix and calling the \textit{PGrowth} procedure recursively.
 Upon the generation of all candidate sequences, the algorithm returns the set of TAUSPs and terminates.